ratman27/SAR-ML-DL-Project/README.md

-# SAR-ML-DL-Project
-## SAR image colorization using Deep Learning Model
+# SAR Image Colorization using Deep Learning Model

 Synthetic Aperture Radar (SAR) is a type of radar technology used to create detailed images of landscapes and objects, even in bad weather or at night.
 SAR image is an active microwave-based imaging.
 Being the wavelength longer, images are not affected by clouds, haze, and other meteorological conditions that otherwise affect visible images.

 ## PROBLEM: